Vulkanfisk Sjomathallen ★ 4.5

 Tip: Sunset tables on the south terrace book first; off-season Sundays have the easier seating.

-Solsiden on Akershusstranda below Akershus Fortress runs a May-to-September seafood-only kitchen, with the Plateau des Fruits de Mer as the room's signature and open sliding doors over the fjord.
+Solsiden on Akershusstranda below Akershus Fortress runs a May-to-September seafood-only kitchen, with the Plateau des Fruits de Mer as the room's signature.

 Signature: Plateau des fruits de mer, Whole grilled Norwegian fish